I recently received three limited-run singles from State Records…and here’s reviews of all three:

 The Embrooks: Nightmare / Helen

 I’d lost track of The Embrooks after being unimpressed by their 2000 album, Separations, but after a 10-year hiatus the UK trio are back in business with this new two-song single, and much to my surprise, it smokes.
 “Nightmare” is a speedy garage rocker, which is part Who/Creation freakbeat, and part high-energy Detroit proto-punk.
 A new recording of their old song “Helen” is thankfully more of the same hard-hitting stuff, with a slightly poppier feel and some stinging guitar fuzz slathered all over the back half.
-Everyone in the band sounds like they’re giving it their all on these songs, but Lois Tozer deserves accolades for attacking her drums a bit like a young Keith Moon.
+Everyone in the band sounds like they’re giving it their all on these songs, but Lois Tozer deserves accolades for attacking her drums like a young Keith Moon.
 Hopefully this single leads to more new material.

 Thee Jezebels: Black Book / Cried Over You